kruschid/typesafe-routes/docs/basic-features/parameter-parsing.md

 # Parameter Parsing

 This section explains how to parse path and query parameter values.
 Parsing converts string values into their corresponding types that were specified in the route tree.
 These values may originate from various sources.
-For instance, they can be in the form of an object provided by router libraries such as React Router.
-Alternatively, they might come from the global location object as a string.
+For instance, they can be in the form of an object provided by router libraries such as [React Router](https://reactrouter.com).
+Alternatively, they might come from the global [Location](https://developer.mozilla.org/en-US/docs/Web/API/Location) object as a string.
 This flexibility allows for effective handling of parameter values regardless of their source.

 ## Path Parameters